nachivpn/k/README.md

 incorporate different modal axioms, but each variant demands different, tedious and seemingly ad hoc syntactic lemmas to prove normalization.

-This repo contains a mechanisation of some intrinsically-typed Fitch-style modal lambda calculi and a proof of normalization for them.
+This repo contains a mechanization of some intrinsically-typed Fitch-style modal lambda calculi and a proof of normalization for them.
 Normalization is achieved using normalization by evaluation (NbE), by leveraging the possible-world semantics of